alpa2120/CSCI3010-Project/README.md

 The goal of this project is to create an application that helps users familiarize themselves with the world of Cybersecurity.

+View the current build of this project at https://alpa2120.github.io/CSCI3010-Project/CSCI3010-Project/home

 ## Project Dependencies

 To use Angular CLI, follow these instructions provided by Visual Studio Code: https://code.visualstudio.com/docs/nodejs/angular-tutorial